 - Triple check to make sure your backups are really solid – do a review of your backups.
 They should be separate from your normal domains they should be separate from systems that everyone has access to, they should be shipped off-site, and they should be tested regularly.

-So, if you’re unsure where to start or if you have questions about your current technology, give us a call or book a chat.
+So, if you’re unsure where to start or if you have questions about your current technology, give us a call or request a consultation.

 WE TRANSFORM & PROTECT